mentat-collective/sicm-scheme-exercises/md/1_lagrangian_mechanics.md

        (append (list t0) ts (list t1))))))
 ```

-This function sort-of-composes `make-path` and `Lagrangian-action`:
+The next function sort-of-composes `make-path` and `Lagrangian-action` into a function that takes \\(L\\) and the endpoints, and returns the total action along the path.

 ```scheme
 (define ((parametric-path-action L t0 q0 t1 q1) qs)